Pv3-Labs/gibberle/gibberish-generation/README.md

 ## Model Usage

 - To run the model, ensure the dependencies above are installed and then change the `text` string in `generate-phonetics.py`.
-Additionally, to evaluate the current model weights (or compare two model weights), you can run the `evaluate-model.py` script.
+Additionally, to evaluate the current model weights (or compare multiple model weights), you can run the `evaluate-model.py` script.

 ## Model Training